Freezing Garlic in 3 Simple Steps

 - Roasted garlic paste

-Frozen garlic is perfect when the texture is not a primary concern.
+Note: Frozen garlic is perfect when the texture is not a primary concern.
 The flavor or frozen garlic isn’t significantly different from fresh, but the texture is definitely different.
 Frozen garlic will be significantly softer in texture than fresh garlic.
+The better you prepare it, the better it will tastes when you unfreeze it for cooking.

 It’s delicious in…